Some Chesapeake Bay states fighting EPA clean water rule rollback

 “When President Trump took office, he immediately set into motion a process to remove and replace regulations that were stifling economic development,” he said.
 “The Obama administration’s 2015 ‘Waters of the U.S.’ definition was at the top of the list.”

 Under the Clean Water Act, it is illegal to pollute in U.S. bodies of water without a permit.
-Under the 2015 rule, the Obama administration, working in collaboration with the Army Corps of Engineers, adopted the new rule to clarify which waterways were defined as federal, a change that impacted about 3% of the country’s waters.
+Under the 2015 rule, the Obama administration adopted the new rule to clarify which waterways were defined as federal, a change that impacted about 3 percent of the country’s waters.

 For farming and ranching advocates, however, the rule was a burdensome overreach that significantly raised the legal risks of pollution.
 According to the American Farm Bureau, the 2015 definition of “waters of the United States” made it unclear whether extremely minor bodies of water like ditches or streams could be subject to federal enforcement.